ryanrbart/EcoHydroConversions/README.md

-# HydroConversions
+# EcoHydroConversions
-A package of hydrologic-modeling-related unit conversions.
+A package of ecohydrologic-modeling-related unit conversions.